 4. Bedding

 When puppies are young and potty training you are better off using blankets or towels in the crates as bedding.
 That way if they have an accident, it is easy to switch out and clean up.
+However, if they try to chew their blankets you will be better off snug fitting crate pad or no bedding at all.

 The Big Barker Crate Pad is a good option for those puppies that need more padding to feel comfortable.
-This crate pad is made in the usa with 4″ Certi-PUR US® certified foam and comes with a removable, washable, waterproof and tear resistant cover.
+This crate pad is made in the USA with 4″ Certi-PUR US® certified foam and comes with a removable, washable, waterproof and tear resistant cover.
 You can find this crate pad at Amazon.com

 To puppy proof your home you will need gates to limit where they can roam and you need to carefully inspect every inch of that space for hazards like electrical cords and poisonous plants.
 Read Puppy Proofing Your Home – 10 Silent Dangers to get tips on what you need to look for.